billand88/ChilkatVFP/ReadMe.md

     b) Download/install a 30 day trial license (use one of the 32-bit ActiveX installers)
     c) Download/install a freeware Chilkat class or two.
 2) Add the ChilkatVFP.VCX library to your <b>SET([ClassLib])</b> settings.
-3) Ensure FoxPro.H is in your path.
+3) Ensure ChilkatVFP.H and FoxPro.H are in your path.

 You're good to go!